EN10/MazeJS/README.md

-#Maze#

-Investigation in to Maze solving in JS
+#Investigation in to Maze solving in JS#

+index.html
 -

 index.html loads tiny.png 10x10 pixel maze

+pixels2Console()
+getImageData produces a RGBA array
+black is 0,0,0,255 and white is 255,255,255,255
+RGB are the same so only Red is read
+RGBA means length / 4 and i*4

+redraw()
+similar to pixels2Console() except fillRect() in place of console.log().
+if 0 i.e. black pixel found then use fillRect()

+debug.html
+-

 Zooming PNG is Blurry
 Following lines have been commented out in favour of redraw
 canvas set to image size
 zoom image to fit window height
 getImageData doesn't work after scale hence draw before and after scale

 pixels2Console() = pixels2Array() & array2Console()
-getImageData produces a RGBA array
-black is 0,0,0,255 and white is 255,255,255,255
-RGB are the same so only Red is read
-RGBA means length / 4 and i*4
 pixels2Array creates a simplified (getImageData) array, may be redundant

-redraw()
-similar to pixels2Console() except fillRect() in place of console.log().
-if 0 i.e. black pixel found then use fillRect()

 References
 -